opengovsg/telegovsg-demo-bouncer/README.md

 3. Visit the [sgID Developer Portal](https://developer.id.gov.sg/dashboard) and add a Redirect URL bearing your deployed application's domain name.
    It should be in the following format: `https://<project_name>-git-main-<your_github_handle>.vercel.app/auth/sgid/callback`

+### Using Telegov Bouncer

+Once the bot has been deployed, it should be added to the desired group as an admin so that it can start to moderate it.

+1. Start up telegov
+2. In the telegram group you wish to make use of the bouncer, click on the three dots > Manage group > Administrators > Add Administrator and look for your telegram bot
+3. The bot will create a new invite link for your group, and block entry of any new users which have not finished authentication.
+The invite links to any groups which you have added the bot to can be accessed via `/getInvite` for authenticated users.
+4. Direct your new users to the bouncer bot to obtain access to your group.

 ## Setting up local development environment